 In this video from Gospel Above All with Pastor J.D.
-Greear, author Jen Wilkin discusses how we have come to define ourselves with personality tests and seeking self-knowledge.
+Greear, author and Bible teacher, Jen Wilkin, discusses how we have come to define ourselves with personality tests and seeking self-knowledge.
 But we should find the definition of who we are in finding out Who God is.
 It is Who God is that then informs who we are and how we should live.

 The entire video is above, and the complete transcript is below.